Building muscle is a common goal for many fitness enthusiasts, but the path to achieving this goal can be confusing and overwhelming.

 In that case, back-off sets are king for this!

-Basically, you just work up to your top set, push to failure, and drop the weight about 10-20% so you can do more reps in another rep range.
+Basically, you just work up to your top set, push to failure, rest for at least 3 minutes, and drop the weight about 10-20% so you can do another set of 5-8 reps.

 Say you’re doing Preacher Curls!